 Become a Member

-Thank you so much for your interest in membership at All Saints.
-We have those at All Saints Warner Robins who have made us their spiritual home and those also who have taken an additional step of becoming baptized, confirmed, received, or who have reaffirmed their faith (see below to explore these next steps.).
+Everyone - wherever you are on your spiritual journey - is welcome at All Saints.
+We have those at All Saints Warner Robins who have made us their spiritual home and those also who have taken an additional step of becoming baptized, confirmed, received, or who have reaffirmed their faith.

 I can be a member of All Saints but, not Episcopalian?
 Yes.
 While we always encourage people to take the step of becoming an Episcopalian, we also understand if one wishes to remain connected to their roots as a Baptist, Lutheran, Roman Catholic, etc.

-If you know that All Saints Warner Robins is to be your spiritual home, we have three gentle expectations:
+If you know that All Saints Warner Robins is to be your spiritual home, we have three gentle requests:

 1. Come to worship regularly.
+“Worship is where (human) wills are recalibrated with God’s will.” — Bishop Rob Wright, Diocese of Atlanta.
 We don’t take roll but, we also know that the practice of worship with the wider body weekly allows both the individual/family to grow with God.
 It also allows God more opportunity to connect with you!
 (Yes, we know that God is not limited by church to connect with us.
 Yet at the same time, if you are thirsty and you know where a well is to go and drink, why would you not seek it out?)

 3. Share financially, as you are able, with the church.
 Generosity is a virtue.
-Because it is a virtue means that it is not always easy to do but, doing so is always good.
-The key is to give what you can because it stretches us as faithful people to trust that God will provide.
-Such giving allows us to collectively feed people who are hungry, celebrate the sacraments, and go out to minister to the sick.
-Your giving extends our reach.
-It is a lot more than keeping the lights on (but, that is important too.)
+It’s not always easy to do, but is always good.
+Generous giving helps us grow spiritually, trusting that God will provide.
+Generous giving enables us to collectively feed people who are hungry, celebrate the sacraments, and go out to minister to the sick.
+Generous giving helps us extend Christ’s light into the world.

 I have moved here as an Episcopalian, what do I do?